spark-mv/cdn/Yael_Test.md

 # 1. Sign up for a new account

-Sign up for [a new HolaCDN account] (https://holacdn.com/cp), and note your customer ID which was sent to you following the registration.
+Sign up for [a new HolaCDN account] (https://holacdn.com/cp), and note your customer ID which will be sent to you following the registration.

 On the HolaCDN portal, you can configure your HolaCDN system and see user experience statistics such as video start time, buffering, video quality and more.
 Curious?
 Visit the [demo account] (https://github.com/hola/cdn/blob/master/stats_install.md#curious-login-to-the-demo-account-for-live-data).